 How to prevent red tide intoxications?

-To avoid health risks, it is recommended:
+To avoid health risks:

 What to do in case of red tide poisoning?